 Still hungry right before bed?
 Then pay attention to the glycemic index (GI) of foods.
 This indicates the amount of sugars (glucose) in your blood when you eat certain foods.
 The lower the GI value, the less insulin is needed to process sugar.

-Note: this does not mean that you have to eliminate sugars (or carbohydrates) from your diet in the evening, for example.
-Until four hours before you go to bed, you can feel free to eat these, but it is best to choose low-GI foods such as legumes, fruits, vegetables, oatmeal, unsalted nuts or low-fat yogurt.
+Note: this does not mean that you have to omit sugars (or carbohydrates) from your diet in the evening, for example.
+Until four hours before you go to bed, feel free to eat these, but it is best to choose low-GI foods such as legumes, fruits, vegetables, oatmeal, unsalted nuts or low-fat yogurt.

 In any case, avoid soda, candy, ripe bananas, grapes, honey, cereal, white rice or potatoes.
 The GI of the latter is ideal for daytime because you need a lot of energy then.